AkaiTsuki/nulearn4j-machine-learning/readme.md

 dataset and get MSE: 21.79281416675817.

 Logistic Regression is tested on spambase dataset with 10 fold cross validation, and get a average accuracy about 92.4%.

+## Tree
+This package implements binary decision tree and regression tree.
+The decision tree tests spambase with 10-fold cross validation and get about 89 ~ 90% accuracy.